-How to Save Money at the Santa Barbara County Fair
+How to Save Money at Your Local County Fair

 Go on Discount Ticket Day.
 A lot of times, county fairs will have different days with specials going on.
 The Santa Barbara County Fair has a Half Price Ticket Day (with $1.00 rides), a Senior Discount Day and a Military Day (free admission all day for Active Duty Military and Law Enforcement Officers).
 This year, we went on the Half Price Ticket Day and it was great!
 Not only was it half price admission to get into the fair, but the rides were all $1.00 each (which was basically one ticket that day).
 The average cost of each ride was normally anywhere from $3 to $6 a ride normally!